Before signing a Rooming accommodation agreement (Form R18) the resident should be given a copy of the house rules.

 House rules must not be in conflict with the prescribed rules.

-The property manager/owner can make house rules to meet specific needs (e.g. accommodation for shift workers may leave the kitchen open 24 hours a day, and have a rule stating tenants must keep noise to a minimum between 11pm and 6am).
+The property manager/owner can make house rules to meet specific needs (e.g. accommodation for shift workers may leave the kitchen open 24 hours a day, and have a rule stating residents must keep noise to a minimum between 11.00pm and 6.00am).

 Objecting to existing rules

-A tenant can apply to QCAT about an existing house rule they believe is unreasonable.
-They must also demonstrate other tenants believe it is unreasonable.
+A resident can apply to QCAT about an existing house rule they believe is unreasonable.
+They must also demonstrate other residents believe it is unreasonable.
 Before making a decision, QCAT will consider how other tenants will be affected by a rule change.